 E-wallets & Digital Wallets

 One that I’m sure you have all heard of goes by the name PayPal.
-PayPal is an e-wallet that was launched way back in 1998, but it is not just any old e-wallet as it sits as the leading online payment system that is currently available.
+PayPal is an e-wallet launched way back in 1998, but it is not just any old e-wallet as it sits as the leading online payment system currently available.
 Safety and security are two factors you do not have to worry about with PayPal, thanks to them being fully licensed and regulated by the Financial Conduct Authority.
 Customers can quickly register an account with PayPal, with the process taking just a couple of minutes to complete and from there they can begin adding bank accounts so they have access to funds.

 - Very easy to use